-The Lee Kuan Yew School of Public Policy at the National University of Singapore, in partnership with the Leadership Academy for Development (LAD) – an initiative of Johns Hopkins University’s School of Advanced International Studies (SAIS) and Stanford University, offers an executive programme on “Public Policy and Private Sector Development” for government officials and private sector executives in Asia.
+Three leading universities come together to offer state-of-the-art knowledge and practice on public policy for private sector development.
+The National University of Singapore's Lee Kuan Yew School of Public Policy, in partnership with the Leadership Academy for Development (LAD) – an initiative of Johns Hopkins University’s School of Advanced International Studies (SAIS) and Stanford University, offers an executive programme on Public Policy and Private Sector Development for government officials and private sector executives in Asia.